Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/project-setup.md

 ![Cluster Display Prefab](images/cluster-display-prefab.png)

-3. Create an empty GameObject to the main Scene of your project and name it, for example, **ClusterDisplayConfig**.

-4. Add the 3 following components to this **ClusterDisplayConfig** GameObject:

-    -  **Cluster Sync** – to enable internal state synchronization.

-    -  **Camera Control** – to configure the display grid size and enable the mapping of the rendering node ID to a camera subregion for domain decomposition.

-    -  **Cluster Quit Behaviour** – to enable manual and timeout-based cluster shutdown.

-    >**Important:** You must use only a *single instance* of each of these components in your entire Unity project.

-5. Edit your **Project Settings** as per the following recommendations:
+3. Edit your **Project Settings** as per the following recommendations:

     -  In **Quality > Other**, set **VSync Count** to **Every V Blank**.